haiaimi/UnrealShaders/学习记录/TmpFile.md

 #### Precomputation

 As explained in the <a href="#multiple_scattering">overall algorithm</a> to compute multiple scattering, we need to precompute each order of scattering in a texture to save computations while computing the next order.
 And, in order to store a function in a texture, we need a mapping from the function parameters to texture coordinates.
 Fortunately, all the orders of scattering depend on the same $(r,\mu,\mu_s,\nu)$ parameters as single scattering, so we can simple reuse the mappings defined for single scattering.
-This immediately leads to the following simplefunctions to precompute a texel of the textures for the
+This immediately leads to the following simple functions to precompute a texel of the textures for the
 <a href="#multiple_scattering_first_step">first</a> and<a href="#multiple_scattering_second_step">second</a> steps of each iteration over the number of bounces:

 ```glsl